University of Washington Logo

 In the center is a pentagonal shield that resembles a massive arrowhead pointing down.
 On it are four tall columns and a dark purple star surrounded by thin grass stems.
 Both elements are separated by a horizontal stripe with the university’s motto.
 It bears the phrase “LUX SIT” written in Latin.

-The sharp end of the shield comes in contact with the branches of a coniferous tree diverging in two directions.
-It is followed by a wide, light space with the name of the institution of higher learning and the year of its appearance.
-The text is in uppercase type with thin and short serifs.
+The sharp end of the shield comes into contact with the branches of a coniferous tree that diverge in two directions.
+It is followed by a wide, light space with the name of the institution of higher learning and the year of its establishment.
+The text is in uppercase with thin, short serifs.
 Between the words, you can see small triangles turned upward.

 Font and Colors